-For years, you’ve read about how red wine—a staple of the French diet—is one reason why the French have a low rate of heart disease despite their reputation for overloading on rich, high-fat foods.
+For years, you’ve read about how red wine—a staple of the French diet—is one reason why the French have a low rate of heart disease despite their reputation for overloading on rich, high-sugar and high-fat foods.
 Sounds good, doesn’t it?
 What those reports don’t tell you, though, is that the French also have the highest rate of liver cirrhosis in the world!
 Red wine can be a double-edged sword, and that’s what I tell patients who proudly inform me they’ve increased their intake of red wine as part of a lifestyle overhaul.
 I remind them about the downside of alcohol, and encourage them to drink it in moderation.
 A glass every day or two is the limit.

 Red wine, or rather the red grape, definitely has some good things going for it.
 Researchers at Harvard University have found that huge amounts of a red wine extract called resveratrol significantly increased the health, vitality, and lifespan of obese mice—despite them being fed an unhealthy, high-fat diet.
 This extract also appeared to extend the life of normal mice.